Leyte Gulf:

 assault ships or aircraft transports.
 Many of them operated

-off the coast of Vietnam and Korea, while their air groups
+off the coast of Vietnam and Korea, where their air groups

 flew strikes against land targets.